 New digital resource

-Combining Indigenous and 18th-century scientific knowledge, Knowing Plants is a new exhibition interactive and website that showcases a rich resource of plant life along the east coast of Australia.
+Combining Indigenous and 18th-century scientific knowledge, Knowing Plants is an exhibition interactive and website that showcases a rich resource of plant life along the east coast of Australia.
 It was developed for our exhibition, Endeavour Voyage: The Untold Stories of Cook and the First Australians.

 The First Peoples of Australia hold ancient knowledge of the significance and uses of this continent’s plant life — from medicine, food sources and everyday items to seasonal calendars and creation stories.